spierala/mini-rx-store/README.md

 #### Select Observable State (with a selector):
 ```
-import { MiniStore } from 'mini-rx-store';
+import { Store } from 'mini-rx-store';
 import { getProducts } from '../../state';

-this.products$ = MiniStore.select(getProducts);
+this.products$ = Store.select(getProducts);
 ```
 `select` runs the selector on the App State and returns an Observable which will emit as soon as the _products_ data changes.

-## Make simple things simple - The `MiniFeature` API
+## Make simple things simple - The `Feature` API
-If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `MiniFeature` instance (which is returned by the `MiniStore.feature` function).
+If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `Feature` instance (which is returned by the `Store.feature` function).

 You can update state without writing Actions and Reducers!
-#### Get hold of the MiniFeature instance
+#### Get hold of the Feature instance
 ```
-private feature: MiniFeature<UserState> = MiniStore.feature<UserState>('users', initialState);
+private feature: Feature<UserState> = Store.feature<UserState>('users', initialState);
 ```
-Alternatively you can extend MiniFeature:
+Alternatively you can extend Feature:
 ```
-export class ProductStateService extends MiniFeature<ProductState>{
+export class ProductStateService extends Feature<ProductState>{
     constructor(
         private productService: ProductService
     ) {